Vaccine Info

 A rare new type of adverse event called Thrombosis with Thrombocytopenia Syndrome, involving unusual and severe blood clotting events associated with low platelet counts, has been reported after vaccination with the COVID-19 Vaccine Covishield.
 The Annual of Internation Medicine published Original Research on February 1, 2022, that concluded this exploratory retrospective cohort study among frontline personnel in Denmark found the receipt of the AZD1222 (CoviShield) vaccine was associated with a small excess risk for deep venous thrombosis.
 In addition, on January 20, 2022, the EMA published safety updates for the AstraZeneca vaccine, which reported no new safety signals were identified, and no conclusions on any ongoing signals were reached.
 Therefore, EMA confirms that the benefits of CoviShield / Vaxzevria continue to outweigh its risks, given the risk of COVID-19 illness and related complications, including hospitalization and death.

-On May 7, 2022: two case reports: Superficial venous thrombosis a possible consequence of ChAdOx1 nCoV-19 vaccine.
-However, the vaccine's benefits in breaking the chain of COVID-19 spread are certainly greater than the risk of thromboses.
+On May 7, 2022, there were two case reports: Superficial venous thrombosis, a possible consequence of the ChAdOx1 nCoV-19 vaccine.
+However, the vaccine's benefits in breaking the chain of COVID-19 spread are certainly more significant than the risk of thromboses.

 CoviShield Ingredients

 CoviShield ingredients can be found on the University of Oxford website.
-In addition, updated FAQs are posted at this link.
+Updated FAQs are also posted at this link.

 CoviShield Vaccine Price